You are here: Urology Textbook > Kidneys > Nephronophthisis

 Treatment of juvenile Nephronophthisis

-Sodium replacement in early stages of the disease.
-Later in the course of the disease, dialysis and renal transplantation is necessary.
+In the early stages of the disease, treat hypovolemia, electrolyte disorders, anemia, and hypertension.
+Later in the course of the disease, dialysis and renal transplantation are necessary.

 ADPKD | Index | Fam. nephrotic syndrome |